The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 The Sunshine State’s beaches and warm climate are a powerful draw.
-Florida is attracting new residents in droves — it was the number one state that people moved to in 2021, according to a recent study by Move.org.
-And it’s no wonder: Two Florida cities appear on Bankrate’s newest rankings of the best places to live in America, and the state tops our list of best states for retirement.
+Florida is attracting new residents in droves — it was the number one state that people moved to in 2022, according to a recent study by the National Association of Realtors (NAR).
+And it’s no wonder: Three Florida cities appear on Bankrate’s rankings of the best places to live in America, and the state also tops our list of best states for retirement.

-What’s the average cost of living in Florida?
+What is the cost of living in Florida?

 Housing is a big piece of the puzzle when it comes to overall cost of living — but it’s not the only piece.
 There’s also what you’ll need to pay for daily essentials like food and transportation.
-According to MIT’s living wage calculator, a single adult with no children would need to earn a minimum of $35,858 to make ends meet.
+According to MIT’s living wage calculator, a single adult with no children would need to earn a minimum of $36,848 to make ends meet here.
 Here are some key costs to consider if you’re thinking of moving to Florida:

 Florida’s job market